zimicjs/zimic/README.md

 ##### Computed restrictions

-A function is also supported, in case the restrictions are dynamic.
+A function is also supported to declare restrictions, in case they are dynamic.

 ```ts
 const creationTracker = interceptor